AdityaNG/VehicleModelVisualOdometry/README.md

+# Auto-Labelling Vehcicle Trajectory and 3D Bounding Boxes using Foundation Models with Camera Intrinsics and Vehicle Model Constraints

+ - Auto labelling Trajectory
+    - [DONE] Applying Visual Odometry to get an initial estimate
+    - Using the vehicle model constraints to fine tune this estimate
+    - Integrating GPS and IMU data
+ - Auto labelling 3D Bounding Boxes
+    - [DONE] Using Camera Constraints and YOLOv5 to produce a set of target 3D Bounding Boxes
+    - using OpenAI's GPT Vision: feed in the visualized 3D bbox along with object class, bounding box size/orientation/position.
+Prompt the model to make fine adjustments to the 3D bbox.
+Iteratively refine the 3D bbox until GPT Vision says it is done (or max iterations is reached).
+    - Apply the vehicle trajectory to interpolate the bounding boxes
+ - Baseline Models:
+    - Train DriveGPT to predict the trajectory
+    - Train DEVIANT to predict the 3D Bounding Boxes

 # Vehicle Model Constrained Visual Odometry for Enhanced Trajectory Estimation

 We aim to address the challenge of accurately estimating vehicle trajectories from dashcam footage.
 The conventional method of visual odometry (VO), while popular, is susceptible to noise due to sudden camera movements, leading to significant errors in trajectory estimation.
 To overcome this limitation, we introduce a novel approach: Vehicle Model Constrained Visual Odometry.